nsahithi04/nsahithi04/README.md

 ## 🚀 Featured Projects

-### 🎯 GameOn

-A sports venue discovery and booking platform that helps players find and reserve courts for sports such as badminton, tennis, pickleball, and cricket.

-**Tech Stack:** Next.js, TypeScript, PostgreSQL, Prisma, Tailwind CSS

 ### 🤖 AI CRM Platform

 An AI-powered CRM system for managing customer pipelines, meeting notes, feedback tracking, and automated workflows.